bmeurant/technical-docs/software-architecture/system-design-patterns/availability-patterns.md

 *   **In Sequence:** If components are chained sequentially (A calls B), the total availability is the product of their individual availabilities.
 The system is only up if *all* components are up.
     *   `A_total = A_component1 * A_component2 * ...`

-*   **In Parallel:** If components are redundant and in parallel (e.g., multiple servers behind a load balancer), the total availability is calculated based on the probability of all components failing simultaneously.
+*   **In Parallel:** If components are redundant and in parallel (e.g., multiple servers behind a [[load-balancing|load balancer]]), the total availability is calculated based on the probability of all components failing simultaneously.
     *   `A_total = 1 - (1 - A_component1) * (1 - A_component2) * ...`

 ```mermaid